nicolas-van/bootstrap-4-github-pages/index.md

 ## Setup Guide

-### Fork this repository
+### Create a repository from this template

-[Go to this repository page on Github](https://github.com/nicolas-van/bootstrap-4-github-pages) and click the `Fork` button on the top right of the page.
+[Go to this repository page on Github](https://github.com/nicolas-van/bootstrap-4-github-pages) and click the `Use this template` button on the top right of the page.

-### Rename your forked repository
+### Choose a name for your repository

 Here we have two possibilities: